leighmcculloch/stellar--stellar-protocol/core/cap-functions.md

 such as trading, path payments, and two-part payments (claimable balances), which in many financial applications removes the need for smart contracts.
 However, a lack of smart contracts slows innovation.
-Experimental ideas must be developed outside the chain, or if it is to occur on chain, significant effort is required to validate new first-class functionality, implement and test it.
-Adding support for logical programs creates space for experimentation on chain.
+Experimental ideas must be developed outside the Stellar network, or if it is to occur on network, significant effort is required to validate new first-class functionality, implement and test it, and once released is locked in indefinitely due to backwards compatibility guarantees.
+Adding support for logical programs creates space for experimentation on the Stellar network.
 Successful and widely used experiments can still be adopted as first-class features.

 ### Goals Alignment
-This CAP is aligned with the following Stellar Network Goals:
+This CAP is aligned with the following Stellar network Goals:

-- The Stellar Network should support participants innovating on liquidity solutions.
-- The Stellar Network should support participants developing new use cases.
+- The Stellar network should support the development of new use cases.

 ## Abstract

-The proposal adds a fixed number of registers to the transient state of the transaction application process that may be set and read by new operations.
+The proposal adds a fixed sized stack to the transient state of the transaction application process that may be pushed, popped, and randomly read.

 The proposal adds new operation `JumpIfOp` for skipping or repeating operations.